Need-to-Know about Setting Up for Digital Modes

 First, make sure you are familiar with basic operation of N1MM Logger+ in CW and SSB.
 It’s not a good idea to try to use the program in digital modes if you aren’t familiar with at least the basic operation of the program.

 Once you are ready to begin, decide which digital engine(s) you want to use – an external TU/TNC, MMTTY, 2Tone, MMVARI or Fldigi.
 One of these (MMVARI) is built in to the Logger, but the others all will need to be downloaded.
 Each digital engine used by the Logger stores its configuration information in the directory the engine is run from.
 For that reason, you should create a separate directory for each copy, separate from the directory you use when you run it stand-alone or from some other logging program.
 If you use more than one copy of a digital engine (for example, for SO2V or SO2R, or for additional RX-only windows), you need a separate directory for each copy.
-For more detailed information, check out the sections on Downloading and Installing MMTTY/2Tone/Fldigi in the Digging Deeper part of the manual
+For more detailed information, check out the sections on Downloading and Installing MMTTY, 2Tone and fldigi in the manual.
+For FT8 and similar modes, it is recommended that you become familiar with operating these modes running the WSJT-X or JTDX program on its own before attempting interoperation with N1MM+, as the operation in these modes is done from within the JT-mode program rather than directly within N1MM+ as for the older digital modes.

 After these preliminaries, start N1MM Logger+ and open the Configurer (Config > Configure Ports, Audio, Mode Control, Other).
 Make sure the Hardware tab is selected (this is the tab the Configurer starts up in by default).